wangguanan/Pytorch-Person-ReID-Baseline-PCB-Beyond-Part-Models/README.md

 * Download [DukeMTMC-reID Dataset](https://github.com/layumi/DukeMTMC-reID_evaluation)

 ## Experiments
+* Results and Parameters Analysis is coming soon

 ## Contacts
 If you have any question about the project, please feel free to contact with me.